astropy/halotools/docs/overview.rst

 In this section of the documentation we give a qualitative description of the motivation and functionality of Halotools in broad strokes.
 You can get a more detailed picture of the package from the rest of the :ref:`user-docs`.

 Halotools is a fully open-source project, and is the product of collaboration by many scientists from numerous universities.
-If you are interested in contributing to Halotools, and/or in learning more about how the package works under the hood, see the :ref:`tutorial_list` and :ref:`developer-docs`.
+If you are interested in contributing to Halotools, and/or in learning more about how the package works under the hood, see the :ref:`tutorials_by_category`.

 Core Science Aim
 =====================

-The core science aim of Halotools is to provide a generalized platform for building and testing models of cosmological structure formation.
+The core science aim of Halotools is to provide a generalized platform for building and testing models of the galaxy-halo connection.
 Halotools achieves this via a standardized interface for generating mock galaxy populations.
 The interface has been built with the following considerations:

 	**Simplicity:** Building a model, generating a synthetic galaxy population, and making mock observations can be accomplished in just a few lines of easy-to-read python code.